-For the past 16 years, Troy has been a community organizer for LGBTQ Utahns.
+For the past two decades, Troy has been a community organizer for LGBTQ Utahns.
 In 2004 he became community affairs director of 90.9 FM KRCL.
 He was the executive producer and co-host of the talk show RadioActive.
 In 2010 the Salt Lake Tribune dubbed him "the gay mayor of Salt Lake City."

 Troy's work has since been featured in the New York Times, Anderson Cooper 360, CBC Q, Democracy Now!, The Advocate, OUT Magazine and Interview Magazine.
 In 2010 he co-wrote the award-winning play, The Passion of Sister Dottie S. Dixon and in 2011 appeared in the Errol Morris film, Tabloid.
 In 2022, Troy also appears in the HBO original documentary, Mama's Boy.